 Family and intimate partner violence

-Intimate partner violence is any pattern of behavior that’s used to gain or maintain power and control over an intimate partner.
+Intimate partner violence is any pattern of behaviour that’s used to gain or maintain power and control over an intimate partner.
 It includes all physical, sexual, emotional, economic, and psychological actions or threats of actions that influence another person.

-Intimate partner violence is an epidemic in Peel.
 It’s a widespread and growing public health concern and instances of violence are also more severe.
 Violence and abuse can lead to poor physical and mental health, serious injuries and even homicide.
+On June 22, 2023 Peel Region Council declared intimate partner violence epidemic in Peel

 Break the silence